JacquiGreenland/CubeMate/README.md

 ---

-**CubeMate — compact, open, repairable, and extendable hardware for astronomy.**
+**CubeMateEQ — compact, open, repairable, and extendable hardware for astronomy.**